Calypso bean

 The Calypso bean, pickle bean, orca bean, or yin yang bean, is a bean cultivar of the species Phaseolus vulgaris.

 Characteristics

 Plant

 Calypso beans are a kidney bean hybrid.
 They grow on a bush-type bean plant that grows up to 15 inches (38 cm) tall.
 There will be 4 to 5 beans per pod.
 70 to 90 days from seed for harvest.
 The beans are small, 3/8 inch (1 cm) long, but plump.

 Colors of seed

 Calypso beans are best known for the distinctly colored variety, with a striking contrast of black and white.
 The beans are half black, half white, with one or two black dots in the white area, though there is also a red and white variety.

 Uses

 When young, the pods can be harvested as a green bean.
 But when full-grown, they are used as a bean for drying.

-Equivalents dry to cooked

-Calypso beans double in size when cooked, and have a smooth texture: 1 cup dried beans = 2 cups cooked beans.